The enduring mystique of Barnard’s Star | EarthSky.org

 Later, Harvard astronomer Edward Pickering found the star on photographic plates taken in 1888.

-Barnard’s star came to our attention barely 100 years ago and cannot even be seen with the human eye, so the ancients did not know about it.
+Barnard’s star came to our attention barely 100 years ago and can’t be seen with the human eye, so the ancients didn’t know about it.
 It doesn’t figure into the lore of any constellation or cultural tradition.
 But that doesn’t mean that it doesn’t a have certain mystique about it that extends beyond the known facts.

 For example, even as long ago as the 1960s and ’70s – long before successful planet-hunters like the Kepler spacecraft – there were suggestions that Barnard’s Star might have a family of planets.
-At that time, reported discrepancies in the motion of the star led to a claim that at least one Jupiter-size planet orbits it.
-Although the evidence was disputed and the claim now largely discredited, there is still a chance of planetary discoveries.
+At that time, reported discrepancies in the motion of the star led to a claim that at least one Jupiter-size planet, and possibly several planets, orbit it.
+Although the evidence was disputed and the claim now largely discredited, there has remained a chance of planetary discoveries.
+And, indeed, in November 2018 an international team of astronomers announced it was “99 percent confident” that a planet for Barnard’s Star has now been found.

 Barnard’s Star also was the hypothetical target of Project Daedalus, a design study by members of the British Interplanetary Society, in which they envisioned an interstellar craft that could reach its destination within a human lifetime.